oklabflensburg/open-data-api/CONTRIBUTING.md

-# Contributing to Open Social Map
+# Contributing

-> Thank you for your interest in contributing to Open Social Map!
+> Thank you for your interest in contributing to this OK Lab Flensburg project!
 We welcome contributions from the community to help improve #opendata #civictech and #opengovernment applications and prototypes.
 By contributing to this project, you are helping to make social demographic government data more accessible and usable for everyone.

 ## How to Contribute